No, really. I'm serious.

 Why?
 Take a look at this ingredient list:

-Would you drink that?
 Hopefully not.
-It's Suave shampoo.
-Most like if you found this blog you don't use that kind of shampoo though anyways.
+Most likely if you found this blog you don't use that kind of shampoo though anyways.
 (Because, of course, you know it contains paraben, phthalates, petroleum byproducts, and other dangerous toxic chemicals.)
 You probably go for something more natural.
-Like this one, right?

-I first started to think about this when I got into more "natural" food and body products about five years ago.
-Rather than spend two dollars on a seriously cheap (in all senses of the word) bottle of shampoo I opted for the more expensive, more "organic", more "natural" shampoos for ten to fifteen dollars.
+But even "natural" shampoos don't look appetizing to drink, do they?

 It seemed like a lot to spend on shampoo but it was worth it because it was better for me.
 Right?
 At least it wasn't Suave.
 But really, folks?
 Turn over that bottle of 'natural' shampoo.
 The ingredient list is at least close to as long the generic shampoos.
 Can you pronounce half of those ingredients?
 (If you can, props to you.
-Must be a chemistry major.)
-Do you even know what a third of them are?
-(If you do that's also awesome.
-Must be a science geek).
+You are probably a chemistry major.)
+Do you even know what a third of those ingredients are?
+(If you do, that's also awesome.
+You must be a science geek).

 I'm not a chemistry major.
 Or a science geek.
 And I'm also lazy.
 And cheap.
-So rather than either a) looking up all those ingredients to find out what they are or b)spending a ton of money continuing to buy expensive, organic, unpronounceable-ingredient-filled shampoo, I wanted to find a less complicated, less expensive, more natural way of cleansing my hair.
+So rather than either A) looking up all those ingredients to find out what they are or B) spending a ton of money continuing to buy expensive, organic, unpronounceable-ingredient-filled "natural" shampoo, I wanted to find a less complicated, less expensive, more truly natural way of cleansing my hair.
 What did I land on?
-Baking soda and apple cider vinegar.

 Surprise.
 Or not.
 I'm guessing you have probably heard of this.
-Most likely you even know someone who does this (At least you would if it were common among your community to talk about personal hygiene choices...).
+Most likely you even know someone who does this.
+(At least you would if it were common among your community to talk about personal hygiene choices....)
 It has become more popular to use a bit of baking soda as 'shampoo' and then apple cider vinegar as 'conditioner'.
-(If you want more info on how exactly to do this check out this fabulous mommy-blogger)
+(If you want more info on how exactly to do this check out this fabulous mommy-blogger.)

 So what's the problem with those things?
 Nothing in particular.
 It mostly worked fine.
 My hair is auburn so the baking soda did turn it a little more red than normal.
-My hair (used) to be greasy--the baking soda would dry it up a little more and crack it a little more than I would have liked.
+My hair (used) to be greasy - the baking soda would dry it up a little more and crack it a little more than I would have liked.
 The vinegar?
 Just made my hair greasy.
-So, really, I guess it didn't work.

 I tried different ratios of baking soda to water or vinegar to water, tried doing the vinegar rinse just once a week, or month, tried only 'washing' my hair once a week.
 Blah, blah, blah.
 And so on.
+It was better than shampoo, but I still wasn't really happy.

 Drum roll please.

-You can skip it all together.
-I haven't used baking soda or vinegar or any other form of shampoo for close to a year now.
-(I got really freaked out of the "organic" ingredient list when I was pregnant...
-I didn't want that getting to my baby).
-That's right.
-I do nothing with my hair.
 Well, not nothing.
 I probably rinse it around twice a week in the shower.
-And occasionally if I am feeling very fancy revert to using the baking soda or vinegar rinse.
+And occasionally if I am feeling very fancy, I revert to using the baking soda or vinegar rinse.
 Oh, and I comb my hair every once in awhile.
 And about once a year I go to an Aveda salon to have my hair trimmed.
-(Note: the stylists always comment on how healthy my hair looks!)
-But that's pretty close to doing nothing, right?
+(Note: my stylist always comments on how healthy my hair looks!)

 But that's it.
 And my hair is fine.
-It took a few months for it to adjust to not being washed, but now it's great.
+It took a few months for it to adjust to not being 'washed', but now it's great.
 In fact, it's super healthy.
 It's the healthiest it's been in a long time.
 It doesn't vacillate any more from super greasy to cracked and dry.
 (Granted, with a four-month old who is wanting to grab and put everything in her mouth you probably wouldn't know this if you saw me because my hair has adopted the elegant 'hey-everyone-I'm-a-mom-I-wear-a-per-ma-bun'-style.)

 (p.s.
 Oh, and just in case you ever stay over at my house I have to warn you...
 There is no shampoo in the shower.
 My husband doesn't use it either.)